Recipe for Goguma Mattang (고구마 맛탕)- fried Korean sweet potatoes tossed in a caramelized honey brown sugar coating and sprinkled with sesame seeds.

-Goguma Mattang is a Korean sweet potato dish created by deep frying sweet potato chunks in oil, then tossing them in a sweet syrup.
+Goguma Mattang is a Korean sweet potato side dish or snack created by deep frying sweet potato pieces in oil and tossing them in a caramelized syrup.
 This may be my new favorite way of eating sweet potatoes.
 They are highly addictive and don’t take much prep work or ingredients.
-The sweet potatoes end up crisp on the outside, soft on the inside, and covered with a sweet honey sugar coating.
-Korean sweet potatoes are recommended, but I couldn’t find them at the time.
+The sweet potatoes end up crisp on the outside, soft and fluffy on the inside, and covered with a sweet honey brown sugar coating.

-For those that want to avoid deep-frying the sweet potato pieces, Beyond Kimchee has a delicious sounding variation.
-She coats the sweet potato bits in cinnamon sugar, steams them, then seasons with orange, sesame seeds, and pecans.
+For those that want to avoid deep-frying, Beyond Kimchee has a delicious Goguma Mattang variation without the use of oil.
+She coats the sweet potato in cinnamon sugar, then seasons them with orange zest, sesame seeds, and pecans.

 Goguma Mattang (Korean Caramelized Sweet Potatoes)

-Peel the sweet potatoes and cut into about 1 inch pieces.
+- Peel the sweet potatoes and cut into about 1 inch pieces.
 Place in a large bowl and cover with cold water.
 Allow to soak for 30 minutes.
-Drain and use a towel to dry the sweet potatoes.
+Drain and use a towel to dry the sweet potatoes thoroughly.

-Once the oil has reached about 350 degrees F, add the sweet potato pieces and cook until golden on exterior and soft in the center, 5-10 minutes.
+- Once the oil has reached about 350 degrees F, add the sweet potato pieces and cook until golden the center is softened, 5-10 minutes.
 Remove with a slotted spoon onto a paper towel lined plate.

-In a large wok or pan, combine honey, brown sugar, and 1 tablespoon oil over medium heat.
-Reduce heat to low once it starts to boil.
-Add the sweet potato pieces once the sauce has turned golden.
-Toss to coat well for about 2 minutes.
+- In a large wok or pan, combine honey, brown sugar, and 1 tablespoon oil over medium heat.
+Reduce heat to low once it starts to bubble.
+Toss in the fried sweet potato pieces and continue to cook while gently tossing for 2 minutes.

-Immediately transfer to serving plates and garnish with sesame seeds or chopped nuts.
+- Immediately remove from the pan and transfer to serving plates.
+Garnish with sesame seeds or chopped nuts.